ICOS-Carbon-Portal/infrastructure/devops/README.md

 `meta_permitted_inventory` in `group_vars/all/core.yml`.
-Moving another deployment over means migrating its RDF store first ("Data migration and cutover" in `docs/rdf-store-split.md`), and changing that setting. `cpmeta.yml` and `rdfstore.yml` refuse to run against a non-permitted inventory; `core.yml` skips the two meta roles and the meta nginx site there, so the rest of core (postgis, rdflog, restheart, cpdata, cpauth, doi) can still be deployed as usual.
+Moving another deployment over means migrating its RDF store first ("Data migration and cutover" in `docs/rdf-store-split.md`), and changing that setting. `cpmeta.yml` and `rdfstore.yml` refuse to run against a non-permitted inventory; `core.yml` skips the two meta roles and the meta proxy there, so the rest of core (postgis, rdflog, restheart, cpdata, cpauth, doi) can still be deployed as usual.

 ```sh